You need an electrical permit to install or alter electrical equipment, including:

 Fees for electrical permits are based on the value of the job, including material and labour.
 If you are the homeowner doing the work yourself, you must calculate the cost of your own labour when calculating the total cost.

-If your application is for temporary construction, the fee is a flat base rate, and your permit is good for 120 days.
+If your application is for a temporary construction, the fee is a flat base rate.

 A 'temp to perm' fee will be added to an electrical permit for new construction.